-(610) 330-5350 postoffice.lafayette.edu
+32 Farinon College Center, (610) 330-5350 postoffice.lafayette.edu

-The Campus Post Office coordinates the delivery of U.S. and campus mail to students.
+The Campus Post Office coordinates the delivery of mail to students.
 Each full-time student is assigned a mailbox in Farinon College Center.
 The correct address format for incoming mail is:

-Student's Name Box , Lafayette College 111 Quad Drive Easton, PA Zip code (see below) Proper Zip code: for box numbers 7000-8299, use 18042-1783, Zip code for box numbers 8300-9699, use 18042-1784
+Student's Name Box \\\\\, Lafayette College 111 Quad Drive Easton, PA (zip code) Zip code for box numbers 7000-8299, use 18042-1783 Zip code for box numbers 8300-9699, use 18042-1784

-Keys: Each student is provided a key to his/her mailbox at the beginning of their first year.
-That key is the responsibility of the student for the duration of their time at Lafayette.
-If a student does not have his/her key, the mail center staff will provide the student with his/her mail if the student shows the student ID card.
+Keys: Students are provided a key to their mailbox at the beginning of their first year.
+That key is the responsibility of students for their entire stay at Lafayette College.
+If students do not have their key on a certain day, the mail center staff will provide them access to their mail if they provide an appropriate picture ID.
 This accommodation will only be made ONCE per academic year.
-If a student loses the mailbox key, the student will be charged \$10 for a replacement key.
-Mailbox keys must be returned to the Campus Post Office at the conclusion of a student's enrollment or a fee will be charged.
+If students lose a mailbox key, they will be charged \$10 for a replacement key.
+Mailbox keys must be returned to the Campus Post Office at the conclusion of each student's enrollment at the College to avoid a \$10 key replacement fee.

 Packages: Students will receive a slip in their mailboxes when they receive a package.
-Packages may be picked up by presenting the slip at the post office window.
+Packages may be picked up by presenting that slip at the post office window.
 Accountable mail (express, certified, insured, and registered mail) may be picked up with a similar slip and must be signed for by the recipient.
 To claim both packages and accountable mail, proper picture ID is required.
-Packages MUST be claimed as soon as possible; they will be returned to sender after seven days of delivery.
-Because many students have packages shipped from Amazon, please note that packages are only available for pickup at the College Post Office once a student receives the delivery notice from the College Post Office (as compared to Amazon's delivery time).
+Packages MUST be claimed as soon as possible as they will be returned to sender after seven days.
+As many students choose to have packages shipped from Amazon, it is important to note that packages are only available for pickup at the College post office when you receive the delivery notice from the College post office (as compared to Amazon).

-Newspapers: Students receiving daily newspapers (e.g.; hometown newspaper, The New York Times, etc.), should collect their mail daily.
-Because mailboxes are limited in size, the post office can place only two days' worth of newspapers in any mailbox.
-On the third day and until the box is emptied, uncollected newspapers will be recycled and not delivered to the student's mailbox, unfortunately.
+Newspapers: Students receiving daily newspapers (hometown, Financial Times, etc.), should collect their mail daily.
+Since mailboxes are of limited size, the post office can place only two days' worth of newspapers in any mailbox.
+On the third day and until the box is emptied, uncollected newspapers will be recycled and not delivered to the student's mailbox.